tylim88/FirelordJSDoc/docs/quick_start.md

 npm i firelordjs
 ```

-The library looks big(200KB-300KB) due to all kind of type declarations, but the runtime code is merely 1KB after minified and zipped.
+The library size on disk is 300KB, but the runtime code is at mere 1KB after minified and gzipped.

 ## Define The Meta Type